fsquillace/ibis/README.md

 The system has been designed with the following principles in mind:

 - Identify the basic functionalities required;
-- Pick the packages which deliver a minimal solution for them;
+- Pick up the packages which deliver a minimal but complete solution for them;
 - Configure the packages to make them working out of the box;
 - Get an environment entirely reproducible via [Pearl](https://github.com/pearl-core/pearl) system.